 - An easting and northing

-When reading a UTM coordinate, your reading should state latitude and then longitude (eastings first, then northings).
+- When reading coordinates, your reading should state easting values first, then northings.
 A useful mnemonic to help you remember this is “along the corridor, then up the stairs.”

 Let’s use the UTM reference of the Empire State Building as an example:

 18 N 5 85 633 East 45 11 322 North